 Core subject Number of hours

 English 9

 Maths 9

-Science 9
+Combined Science 9

+5 additional hours for triple science

-Option Blocks 5 I
+Option Blo ocks 5

 Personal & Social Development 1 Core PE 2

 Key Stage 5 (Sixth Form):

 The Key Stage 5 curriculum offers a breadth of provision to ensure that we can meet the needs of all our learners and we have courses catering for learners of all abilities.
 The Haileybury Turnford Sixth Form offers clear progression pathways with opportunities for students to progress to university, high quality apprenticeships, employment and further training.
 We offer a 'foundation' course for those students who need longer to prepare for Level 3 study.
 We offer Level 3 applied courses (BTEC and Cambridge Nationals) and a full range of A levels.
 All students who have not passed their English or Mathematics GCSE are provided with re-sit lessons to ensure they attain a passing grade.
 Currently the subjects offered are: